 It reads: Jesus Saves.

-The message that “Jesus Saves” has been the clarion call of black Christians in America since their earliest exposure to Christianity in the 1600s.
+The message that “Jesus Saves” has been the clarion call for black Christians in America since their earliest exposure to Christianity in the early 1600s, when the first African slaves arrived in Jamestown, Virginia.
 It is this unwavering, and perhaps unfathomable, faith in the redemptive power of the gospel that was the impetus for slave-poet Jupiter Hammon, the first black person in America to publish a work of literature (1760) and whose entire earthly existence was as a slave, to attest:

 “Now I acknowledge that liberty is a great thing, and worth seeking for, if we can get it honestly, and by our good conduct, prevail on our masters to set us free; though for my own part I do not wish to be free, yet I should be glad, if others, especially the young Negroes were to be free.
 For many of us, who are grown up slaves, and have always had masters to take care of us, should hardly know how to take care of ourselves; and it may be more for our own comfort to remain as we are.
 That liberty is a great thing we may know from our own feelings, and we may likewise judge so from the conduct of the white-people, in the late war, how much money has been spent, and how many lives has been lost, to defend their liberty.
 I must say that I have hoped that God would open their eyes, when they were so much engaged for liberty, to think of the state of the poor blacks, and to pity us.
 He has done it in some measure, and has raised us up many friends, for which we have reason to be thankful, and to hope in his mercy.
 What may be done further, he only knows, for known unto God are all his ways from the beginning.
 But this my dear brethren is, by no means, the greatest thing we have to be concerned about.
 Getting our liberty in this world is nothing to our having the liberty of the children of God.
 Now the Bible tells us that we are all, by nature, sinners; that we are slaves to sin and Satan; and that unless we are converted, or born again, we must be miserable forever.
 Christ says, except a man be born again, he cannot see the kingdom of God, and all that do not see the kingdom of God, must be in the kingdom of darkness.” – An Address to the Negroes of the State of New York, 1787